ORNL/cpp-proposals-pub/D1673/blas_interface.md

   * Briefly address LEWGI request of exploring concepts for input arguments.

   * Lazy ranges style API was NOT explored.

+* Revision 2 (pre-Cologne) to be submitted 2020-01-13

 ## Purpose of this paper